 VENDOR SPECIFIC INFORMATION

-Am I Eligible to vend at City of Craft 2016?
+Am I eligible to show and sell my work at City of Craft 2017?

 It is City of Craft's mandate to support all levels of makers of handmade, original, community oriented and/or locally-made goods.
 Importers and wholesalers are therefore ineligible.
 Re-sellers, and retail stores are also ineligible for vendors spots, with the exception of our long-standing retail sponsors and partners.
 Eligibility criteria is based on depth of process (eg., a flameworker who makes their own beads for glass bead jewellery is given priority over someone who purchases ready-made glass beads for their work) and originality.
 While we welcome both emerging and established artists, preference is sometimes given to newer makers who have not participated in the show before, in order to give everyone an opportunity to exhibit their work and promote growth.